 No Linux VPN is perfect

 As a Linux user, your choices are somewhat limited.
 There are fewer VPNs that support Linux than other top operating systems.
-And many of them provide at most minimal support, being hard to install and configure, as well as lacking some of the features that people on other operating systems enjoy.
+And many of them provide at most minimal support, are hard to install and configure, as well as lacking some of the features that people on other operating systems enjoy.

 How this guide can help

 Note: As a Linux user, you are probably used to doing at least some of your work in the terminal.
-That’s good, because Linux VPNs don’t come with the kind of simple installers that Windows or Mac users enjoy.
+That’s good because Linux VPNs don’t come with the kind of simple installers that Windows or Mac users enjoy.
 You’ll need to be willing and able to use the command line to install and configure any of these top Linux VPNs.

 Selecting the best VPN for Linux